flimblewitz/jigsaw/README.md

 ## Polish
 - [x] add `just` integration to kick it all off faster
 - [ ] separate the `tonic-build` stuff into a [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) so that it doesn't slow down the build or perhaps separate into crates like [Rust on Nails](https://rust-on-nails.com/docs/api/grpc/)
-- [ ] reassess the docker-compose.yaml for Grafana instrumentation against [the Grafana "TNS" (The New Stack) example](https://github.com/grafana/tns/blob/main/production/docker-compose/docker-compose.yml)
+- [ ] try to eliminate the need for the docker compose network because official examples don't use one
 - [ ] find way to clean up background jobs initiated by `just`
 - [ ] add container or script that just pokes Thespian over and over
-- [ ] [Tempo metrics](https://grafana.com/docs/tempo/latest/metrics-generator/) (APM dashboard, metrics from spans, and a service graph).
-The [example setups](https://grafana.com/docs/tempo/latest/getting-started/example-demo-app/) probably contain example configurations that enable them
-- [ ] `thespian -> otel collector -> loki/tempo` as an alternative to `thespian -> loki/tempo` because the former seems to be more realistic and the latter relies on the quirky `tracing-loki` crate
-- [ ] take a good, hard look at all those `todo` comments and auxiliary READMEs
+- [ ] take a good, hard look at all those `todo/TODO` comments and auxiliary READMEs
+- [ ] introduce the Opentelemetry Collector as an alternative to the Grafana Agent
 ## CI/CD
 - [ ] github actions
 ## Tentative